Posted on 20th June, 2017 by Julie Read

 Learning does not happen in isolation, and the motivations, capabilities and conflicting priorities of each learner are unique.
 The key is to engage the learners right from the start, use learning activities and resources that keep them focused, and provide them with opportunities and tools to embed their learning, reducing skills fade.

 Want to delve deeper into this subject?
-Listen back to LEO’s Defence and learning experts, Simon Fyfe, Imogen Casebourne, and Julie Read, in their webinar ‘Technology enhanced learning – the strategic blend design’.
+Listen back to LEO Learning’s Defence and learning experts, Simon Fyfe, Imogen Casebourne, and Julie Read, in their webinar ‘Technology enhanced learning – the strategic blend design’.

-Through our research, experience and expertise in a wide range of learning technologies, LEO has developed a range of learning approaches to meet different learning requirements.
+Through our research, experience and expertise in a wide range of learning technologies, LEO Learning has developed a range of learning approaches to meet different learning requirements.
 Our experts have worked with clients across all sectors, including Defence, to design TEL-enabled blends that work for the learners and the organisation.

 - Examples of blends with impact